Venti

 - Storage: Both individual transaction hashes (

-model instance) were stored directly in the primary MySQL database. - Verification (Conceptual): The thesis proposed that external verification could be possible without revealing sensitive transaction details.
+Transaction.hash) and the block metadata (Blockchainmodel instance) were stored directly in the primary MySQL database. - Verification (Conceptual): The thesis proposed that external verification could be possible without revealing sensitive transaction details.
 An auditor (or even a user verifying their own history) could:

 - Recalculate the SHA256 hash of a specific transaction’s details.